sarahholden/Proper/README.md

 Your website should be a fully-realized, potentially multiple page, static website.
 Here is an exemplar submission: _____.

-### Step 7: Deliver
+### Step 8: Deliver

 Email GA with a link to your repo and a list of suggested features you envision on the site (i.e. potential code challenges)

-### Step 8: GA Reviews, Provides Feedback
+### Step 9: GA Reviews, Provides Feedback

-GA will review your submission and get back to you with any necessary fixes.
+GA will review your submission and get back to you with any necessary edits.